Family furious after 13-year-old gets jumped at Dania Beach school, says no employees intervene

 “My hand, it’s hard to move it all the way down.
 My elbow hurts really bad,” Davontae said.

-“Kids shouldn’t be in fear to go to school, you know, he’s there to learn,” Ashley said.
+“Kids shouldn’t be in fear to go to school, you know.
+He’s there to learn,” Ashley said.

 Broward County Public Schools said the fight happened as the students left the cafeteria.
 All students had their parents called and will be disciplined.